rapid7/insightconnect-plugins/cisco_asa/help.md

 # Key Features

-* Check if address is in address group
+* Determine if a host is blocked by checking if it's found in an address group applied to a firewall rule
-* Remove address from group
-* Delete Address Object
-* Add Address to Group
-* Create Address Object
+* Block and unblock hosts from the firewall through object management

 # Requirements